gittyeric/autoslicer-prusa/README.md

 If you see issues such as "Command not found: prusa-slicer", change `prusaSlicerCmd` in `index.ts` to whatever command works for your terminal (ex. `prusa-slicer-console` or `slic3r`).

+## Types of settings

+Prusaslicer divides settings into 3 categories: Printer, Print, and Filament settings.
+All permutations of these 3 you define in Prusaslicer will be auto-generated and/or uploaded.
+You can restrict uploading so that only generated Gcode intended for certain Printer/Print settings will be sent to compatible printers.

 ## Running forever in Unix systems

 The easiest way to install this program to run 24/7 and listen for file changes in a lightweight way is to add the script you are successfully running in step 3 to your crontab with: